facebookresearch/hydra/website/docs/advanced/override_grammar/basic.md

 key=[a,b],[c,d]               # Elements can be real lists, ChoiceSweep([a,b], [c,d])
 key={a:10, b:20},{c:30,d:40}  # and even dictionaries: ChoiceSweep([a,b], [c,d]){a,b}}
 ```
+More sweeping options are described in the [Extended Grammar page](extended).

 **IMPORTANT** You may need to quote your choice sweep in the shell

+### Functions
+Hydra supports several functions in the command line.
+See the [Extended Grammar page](extended) for more information.

 ## Working with your shell
 All shells interprets command line inputs and may change what is passed to the process.